DUI & DWI in Idaho

 ALS is a civil penalty separate from the criminal ones listed above.
 If you are served an ALS, you must adhere to the requirements and also show up in court on your designated court date to deal with the criminal DUI charges that you are facing.

 The notice goes into effect 30 days after you received it from the officer.
-Upon the first sobriety test failure, you are looking at a suspension of 90 days, the first 30 of which you will be granted no driving privileges at all.
+Upon the 1st failure of a sobriety test, you are looking at a suspension of 90 days, the first 30 days of which you will be granted no driving privileges at all.

-The second failure that takes place within five years means your license will be suspended for one year, and you will have zero driving privileges.
+The 2nd failure that takes place within 5 years means your license will be suspended for 1 year, and you will have no driving privileges at all.